-9.1 The annual governance review provides a comprehensive assessment of the organisation's systems of control as referred to in paragraph 3.
+9.1 The annual governance review provides a comprehensive assessment of the organisation's systems of control.
 The Authority's Corporate Risk Profile is used to inform this assessment.

 10 FINANCIAL IMPLICATIONS

 10.1 All financial implications by virtue of this review are contained within existing budgetary headings.